hengshuaiyao/HengshuaiYao.github.io/README.md

 - [Class Interference of Deep Neural Networks](https://arxiv.org/abs/2211.01370).
 Dongcui Diao, Hengshuai Yao, Bei Jiang, arXiv:2211.01370.
 2022.

 **What is the bottleneck for deep learning**?
 For example, on CIFAR-10, VGG19 achieves about 93.5% test accuracy, and ResNet18 achieves about 95.2%.
-Why is that and what can we learn about their generalization performances?
-Why does ResNet18 does better?
+Why is that and what can we learn about their generalization performances, and why does ResNet18 does better?

 This paper starts with a metric called **CCTM** (cross-class test map) that combines the *true positve rates* (diagonal) and *false positive rates* (off-diagonal) into a single square matrix.
 This figure and table compare the two models using the CCTM heatmap plots for intuitive visualization:

 <div align="center">
 <img align="center" src="videos/cctm.png" alt="hi" class="inline"/>